 Many changes are being considered for schools in 2020-2021 and beyond in the era of COVID-19 and disruptions to schooling.
 Some of these include later school-year starts, blended instructional models for all students, full-on virtual delivery of content, and an extended school year to account for lost instructional time.
-Add to this the very real social and emotional needs of both students and adults and we need to be holistically considering school restart.
+Add to this the very real social and emotional needs of both students and adults and we need to leverage holistic assessment systems when considering school restart.

 In the face of challenges associated specifically with lost instructional time, two arguments appear to be bubbling to the surface: